Predicate Transfer: Efficient Pre-Filtering on Multi-Join Queries: Introduction

 \section{Introduction}

-Joins constitute a substantial portion of query execution time.
-One effective principle for enhancing join performance is to minimize join input sizes by pre-filtering rows that will not appear in the join result.
-Predicate pushdown exemplifies this principle by applying local predicates on a table before executing any join operation.
+Joins constitute a substantial portion of query execution time, and have been studied and optimized for decades, in topics including binary joins (with a main focus on hash joins)~\cite{bj1, bj2, bj3, bj4}, join ordering in multi-way joins~\cite{jo1, jo2, jo3, jo4, jo5}, and recent emerging worst-case optimal join algorithms~\cite{wcoj1, wcoj2, wcoj3, wcoj4}.
+One effective principle for enhancing join performance is to minimize the join input sizes by pre-filtering rows that will not appear in the join result.
+Predicate pushdown~\cite{pred-push1, pred-push2, pred-push3, pred-push4, pred-push5, pred-push6} exemplifies this principle by applying local predicates on a table before executing any join operation.

-The Bloom join~\cite{ramesh2009optimizing} extends this principle beyond a single table.
+The Bloom join~\cite{ramesh2009optimizing, bloomjoin2, bloomjoin3} extends this principle beyond a single table.
 In the Bloom join, a Bloom filter is constructed using the join key in one table, and sent to the other table to filter out rows that do not pass the filter---these rows do not match any keys in the first table and will not participate in the join.
 The Bloom join can effectively reduce the join input sizes thereby reducing the query runtime.
 However, existing Bloom join solutions can perform such pre-filtering only within a single join operation.

 In this paper, we further generalize the pre-filtering principle across multiple joins.
 Namely, we use predicates on individual tables to pre-filter multiple other tables in the query, further reducing the join input sizes.
 We call this new technique \textit{\textbf{predicate transfer}}.
 A predicate on one table $T_1$ can be transferred (e.g., in the form of a Bloom filter) to a table $T_2$ that joins with $T_1$. $T_2$ can apply the predicate and further transfer it to table $T_3$ that joins with $T_2$ (but $T_1$ does not necessarily join with $T_3$).
 The transfer process can propagate further such that the original predicate can filter multiple other tables (e.g, $T_2$, $T_3$, etc.).
 The conventional Bloom join is a special case of the more generalized predicate transfer---a Bloom join is a one-hop predicate transfer.